cookienocreams/sumi/README.md

 ## Installation instructions

-Create executable to run on local machine using the compiled binary:
+Create executable to run on local machine using the compiled binary.

 You will need to have Rust installed on your computer before starting.
 Rust can be installed from here: [Install Rust](https://www.rust-lang.org/tools/install)